 Sound and writing systems

-In the Korean: Background Language ATAR course, students show understanding and apply knowledge of the Korean sound and writing systems to effectively communicate information, ideas and opinions in a variety of situations.
+In the Korean: Background Language ATAR course, Students show understanding and apply knowledge of the Korean sound and writing systems to effectively communicate information, ideas and opinions in a variety of situations.

 Intercultural understandings

 The perspectives and topics, textual conventions of the text types and styles of writing selected, and linguistic resources for the unit should provide students with opportunities to further develop their linguistic and intercultural competence, and enable them to reflect on the ways in which culture influences communication.